 Clicking this icon will open the General Markup Comments page.

-Users can then start making annotations and comments against the file.
+Users can then start making annotations and comments against the file under a comment thread.

-Users will be notified of a comment made here if they are:
+Users will be notified of a comment made here if they are under the same comment thread:

 - The user who uploaded the original file or any revision within General Markup Comments.